xiaoshecode/xiaoshecode/README.md

 👏 Hi there

-🔭 Studying in Tsinghua,IIIS.
+🔭 Studying in Tsinghua, IIIS.

-🌱 I'm interested in Quantum computing, Quantum information, AI4Sci.
+🌱 I'm interested in Quantum computing(especially Trap Ion), Quantum information, AI4Sci.

 🏠 I was born in Shanxi' Xian, China.